-- Proposal Document: Proponents must include a proposal document briefly addressing the following subjects: - Objectives of the new program; - Anticipated contribution to UBC's and/or the offering unit's mandate and strategic plan where possible, with specific links to the Indigenous Strategic Plan Goal 4, Action 16; - Linkages between the learning outcomes and curriculum design, and a description of any work placement or similar requirements; - Overview of support or recognition from other post-secondary institutions and/or relevant professional or regulatory bodies; - List of new and/or existing courses that will constitute the new program; - Anticipated student demand and enrolments; - Details of similar programs at UBC or other institutions and an explanation of how the new program fits within this context; - The governance structure of programs spanning faculties or units, including roles and responsibilities relating to future curriculum changes; and - Resources required by the new program, including: - a.
-Budget (including proposed tuition fee); - b.
-Space resources (special learning/instructional formats that require special learning spaces and/or technology); and - c.
-Library resources.
+- 2. Proposal Document: Proponents must include a proposal document briefly addressing the following subjects: - objectives of the new program - anticipated contribution to UBC's and/or the offering unit's mandate and strategic plan, where possible, with specific links to the Indigenous Strategic Plan Goal 4, Action 16 - linkages between the learning outcomes and curriculum design, and a description of any work placement or similar requirements - overview of support or recognition from other post-secondary institutions and/or relevant professional or regulatory bodies - list of new and/or existing courses that will constitute the new program - anticipated student demand and enrolments - details of similar programs at UBC or other institutions and an explanation of how the new program fits within this context - the governance structure of programs spanning faculties or units, including roles and responsibilities relating to future curriculum changes - resources required by the new program, including: - a. budget (including proposed tuition fee) - b. space resources (including learning and instructional formats that require special learning spaces and/or technology) - c. library resources